IncideDigital/Mistica/README.md

 There are two main pieces of sofware:

-- Mística server (`ms.py`): Uses modules that act as the server of the desired application layer protocol (HTTP, DNS...).
+- Mística server (`ms.py`): Uses modules that act as the server of the desired application layer protocol (HTTP, DNS, ICMP...).
 It is also designed in a way that will allow for multiple servers, wrappers and overlays to be run at the same time, with just one instance of `ms.py`, although this feature is not fully implemented yet.
-- Mística client (`mc.py`): Uses modules that act as the client of the desired applicarion layer protocol (HTTP, DNS...).
+- Mística client (`mc.py`): Uses modules that act as the client of the desired applicarion layer protocol (HTTP, DNS, ICMP...).
 It can only use one overlay and one wrapper at the same time.

 ## Demos